mlfaw/mmcs/README.md

 - ListViewSample.cpp
 - Search \*chan archive with media hash (base64 of raw md5 hash bytes)
 - Create Window in main thread.
 Open database and load previous session in new thread & pass results to main thread.
+- Have the (main) media window be implemented as a child-window with the same dimensions as the largest connected monitor.
+When the media viewport resizes the media window draws media at a different position and size, but does not need to resize the actual HWND and does not need to recreate the swap chain. \*Monitor resolution changes can trigger media widnow resizes (and swap-chain recreation due to resizes).
+    - This approach's effectiveness will known on implementation... and hopefully end my quest for smooth media painting even during window-resizing...
+- The media-preview grid SHOULD NOT use new HWNDs for every item.
+1000s of results = 1000s of windows.
+This may mean using a fixed number of preview HWNDs that paint new previews when scrolling.
+This may also mean using DirectX, Direct2D, OpenGL, or Vulkan to draw the layout and images entirely...

 Currently used libraries:
 - SQLite 3.25.2 - statically linked